YWY2002/ip/docs/README.md

 # Tommy User Guide

-// Product screenshot goes here

-// Product intro goes here
-Tommy is an task management program to relieve user from issues of having to remember what task needs to be done.
+Tommy is an task management program to store important task for the user to refer at their convenience.
+User do not have to remember what task needs to be done.

 ## Adding To Do tasks
 Use command todo followed by task name.